jwmccay/brisbane-sunset/README.md

 ## Usage

-Note: theory and API documentation can be found at https://www.smilacina.com/brisbane-sunset/.
+Note: work-in-progress theory and API documentation can be found at https://www.smilacina.com/brisbane-sunset/.

 ### Step 1: Acquire an SRTM raster